 There are plenty of reasons to prioritize protein.
 It helps both repair and create new cells and helps you feel satiated after eating, according to the U.S. National Library of Medicine.

 Several factors can lead to a person needing more protein than the RDA, such as age, pregnancy and activity level.
 For instance, athletes may benefit from getting at least 1.2 grams of protein per kilogram of body weight, notes the American Council on Exercise (ACE).

 There are so many ways to use protein powder, and it's a simple way to add protein to your diet.
 But if the thought of a protein shake just isn't appealing, take heart: There are plenty of ways to incorporate protein powder into your diet that don't require you to whip out the blender.
-These recipes include options for breakfast, lunch and dinner, as well as both sweet and savory alternatives.
+These recipes include sweet and savory options for breakfast, lunch and dinner, as well as plant-based protein powder alternatives.